jiangxinmeng1/tae_design/update_async_index_design.md

 - Default Job Config

-   If all indexes on a table have the same timestamp and there is no running iteration (except for newly created indexes), synchronization occurs from the watermark to the current time.
+   If all jobs on a table have the same timestamp and there is no running iteration (except for newly created jobs), synchronization occurs from the watermark to the current time.

-   Some indexes may fall behind others on the same table: 1.This happens because during the initial full sync of a new index, other indexes on the table might continue to update, causing this index to lag behind.
-2.It may also happen if multiple indexes are created in a row on a new table, and each gets a different initial watermark.
-In such cases, one lagging index is selected at a time to catch up to the table's maximum watermark.
-These lagging indexes should be few in number and can quickly be brought into alignment with the table's overall watermark.
+   Some jobs may fall behind others on the same table: 1.This happens because during the initial full sync of a new job, other jobs on the table might continue to update, causing this job to lag behind.
+2.It may also happen if multiple jobs are created in a row on a new table, and each gets a different initial watermark.
+In such cases, one lagging job is selected at a time to catch up to the table's maximum watermark.
+These lagging jobs should be few in number and can quickly be brought into alignment with the table's overall watermark.

 - Always Update Job Config
     Always update the watermark for each job.
 Each job has its own iteration.
 Always Update Job Config is suitable for jobs with higher performance requirements.
 It consumes more resources.